omni-us/docker-command-line-interface/README.md

   The basic system requirement is that docker must be installed and configured to not require sudo.

-  A new container is created for each call to docker-command-line-interface and when execution finishes the container is automatically removed.
+  A new container is created for each call to docker-cli and when execution finishes the container is automatically removed.
 The command is executed as the current user from the current working directory.
 Executed commands will only work if it is executed from and referencing only files in